Subcontracts for Commercial Products and Commercial Services

 - Use of Commercial Items

-- Optional Additional Clauses
+- Minimal Additional Clauses

 - Contractors may include additional clauses only as necessary to meet their own contractual obligations.